neilralston/MechaCar_Statistical_Analysis/README.md

 3. Does this linear model predict mpg of MechaCar prototypes effectively?
 Why or why not?

-   Yes, this linear model is an efficient predicotr of mpg based on the following results:
+   Yes, this linear model is an efficient predictor of mpg based on the following results:

    * p-value is less than the assumed significance level of 0.05%, suggesting significant variable impacts
    * Multiple r-squared value is greater than 0.70, suggesting strong correlation